Wolox/tech-guides/frontend/docs/style-guide.md

 ## Atom

 [Atom](https://atom.io/) is a highly customizable text editor.
-It's open source, developed by github and has tons of Packages to extend its functionality.
+It's open source, developed by GitHub and has tons of Packages to extend its functionality.

 ### Installation
 To install it just open a terminal run the following commands